Strift/portfolio/content/articles/my-go-to-stack-to-minimize-side-projects-costs.md

 ---
-title: Optimizing Side-Projects Costs With Serverless and JAMstack
+title: Optimizing Side-Projects Costs With Serverless and the Jamstack
-description: How I'm using the JAMstack to minimize monthly fees and optimize for time spent shipping features.
+description: How I'm using the Jamstack to minimize monthly fees and optimize for time spent shipping features.
 date: 2022-05-10
 cover: /images/articles/covers/my-go-to-stack-to-minimize-side-projects-costs.jpeg
 coverAlt: 'A computer displaying a code editor'